 Also of interest is that Brooklyn Park has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Brooklyn Park citizens is substantially higher than the typical US community, as 30.02% of adults in Brooklyn Park have at least a bachelor's degree, and the average American community has 21.84%.
+The percentage of people in Brooklyn Park who are college-educated is somewhat higher than the average US community of 21.84%: 28.66% of adults in Brooklyn Park have at least a bachelor's degree.

 The per capita income in Brooklyn Park in 2010 was $26,905, which is upper middle income relative to Minnesota and the nation.
 This equates to an annual income of $107,620 for a family of four.
 However, Brooklyn Park contains both very wealthy and poor people as well.